xeolabs/actorjs/README.md

 </body>
 </html>
 ```
-The coolness here is that the client page only depends on the ActorJS [client library](https://github.com/xeolabs/actorjs/blob/master/build/actorjs-webMessageClient.js),
+The main coolness here is that the client page only depends on the ActorJS [client library](https://github.com/xeolabs/actorjs/blob/master/build/actorjs-webMessageClient.js),
 meaning that the client bits can be embedded in blogs and code sharing sites like [CodePen](http://codepen.io), without having
 to upload all your actors' dependencies there (image files etc).
 This has proved useful for sharing examples
 for xeoEngine (built on ActorJS) [like this](http://xeolabsblog.blogspot.de/2013/02/xeoengine-is-message-driven-webgl.html).